lennygir/polito-se2-23-02-thesis/README.md

 - POST `/api/start-requests`
     - Description
-      - This endpoint create a new Start Request (theses request) in the db.
+      - This endpoint creates a new Start Request (thesis request) in the db.
 It validates the input fields and ensures their correctness before inserting the proposal into the database.
+    - To use this endpoint, you must be logged in as a student
     - Request Body
       - title: String
       - co_supervisors: Array of email addresses (Optional)
       - description: String
       - supervisor: String (id of supervisor)
     - Request body content example
       ```
       {